M-Valentino/ICat/README.md

-# ICat v1.0.0
+# ICat v1.1.0
 Have you ever wanted to know what an image looks like without having to leave the terminal?
 Well you're in luck!
 Now you can "cat" images with this utility called ICat (short for image cat)!
 ICat works by reading images and converting them to ASCII text.
 Images printed to the terminal are displayed in greyscale with 5 colors.

 ICat is primarily built with Python.
 ### Requirements
 The following is needed on your Mac or Linux installation in order to run ICat:
 - Python3
+- CairoSVG Python library
 - numPy Python library
+- pathlib Python library
 - Pillow Python library
-- pathlib Python library

 Icat can automatically install the latest versions of these libraries if you wish.
 ### Installation